rotorflight/rotorflight-targets/README.md

 # Rotorflight Target Configuration repository

-This repository contains target (board) configuration files for the Unified Firmware.
+This repository contains the target configuration files (custom defaults) for the Unified Firmware.

-Please see [Rotorflight Wiki](https://github.com/rotorflight/rotorflight/wiki) for more information.
+The Firmware Flasher in the Configurator is loading the targets (boards) directly from this repository.